Heat transport in liquid water from first-principles and deep-neural-network simulations: model

 where $\sigma(r_{qn})$ is a smoothing function (see \cref{sec:derivatives}).
 Then, symmetry-preserving descriptors (extensive details in \cite{NIPS2018_7696}) are constructed and fed to the DNN, which returns the local energy contribution $w_n$ in output.
 We denote by $\bm W$ the full set of parameters that define the total potential energy, $E$.
 Thus, as illustrated in Ref. \onlinecite{NIPS2018_7696}, the extensive property of $E$ is ensured by its decomposition into ``atomic contributions":

 where $\alpha _n$ denotes the chemical species of atom $n$.
 We use the notation $(\dots)^{\bm W_{\alpha _n}}$ to indicate that the parameters used to represent the ``atomic energy'', $w_n$, only depend on the chemical species $\alpha_n$ of the $n$-th atom.
-The atomic forces and their breakup into individual atomic contributions, $\frac{\partial w_m}{\partial\bm{r}_n}$ (needed in the definition of the energy flux in \cref{GKeq}), can be easily computed as the gradients of $E$ and $w_n$, respectively.
+Being $w_n$ a well defined and easy to compute function of the atomic positions, the atomic forces and their breakup into individual atomic contributions, $\frac{\partial w_m}{\partial\bm{r}_n}$ (needed in the definition of the energy flux in \cref{GKeq}), can be easily computed as the gradients of $E$ and $w_n$, respectively.
 In particular, the computation of the latter can be divided into two contributions by applying the chain rule:

 where $i,j$ identifies an element of the matrix $\tilde{R}_m$.
 The first terms can be easily computed with TensorFlow \cite{tensorflow2015-whitepaper}, while the second must be handled separately and coded explicitly \cite{NIPS2018_7696,Linfeng2018}.
 A more detailed description of the calculation can be found in \cref{sec:derivatives}.
 The local energy and its derivatives are the key elements in the computation of the energy flux, \cref{eq:J^e}.
 The parameters of the model are determined by minimizing the loss function: